NicoWasHere/twitch-scrape/README.md

 parse_file [input file] [output file (optional)] [length (optional)] *parse file allows the user to go through a list of words and filter out all words that aren't a specific length/made up of valid twitch username characters.
 If the length is not specified, the script will default to 4 characters long.*

+twitch_ban_checker.py [file path]
+*the ban checker takes in a list of usernames and outputs banned.txt and not_banned.txt files that list the accounts that are banned and not banned respectively.
+The original list must only consist of existing twitch accounts.*

 Contact me with any questions at nicolaesanderberg@gmail.com